JSGcode/project-one/README.md

 Google Chrome's console was used for debugging to check functions were working as desired

 ## Usage
-The game can be found on Github pages using the following link: TBA It is also possible to clone the repo all files are included.
+The game can be found on Github pages using the following link: https://jsgcode.github.io/project-one/ .

+It is also possible to clone the repo all files are included.
 Once it has been cloned open the index.html using your browser (preferably Google Chrome).